IanSeng/recipe-book-app/notes/17-pipes-to-transform-output.md

 ## Pipes to trasnform output
 ### What is Pieps?
 1. Allows us to trasnform output in the templete.
-For example transform a the string out output
 2. There are pieps for async and sync.
 3. uppercase is a built in pipes to use it, **{{ "string" | uppercase }}**
 4. To generate pipe **ng generate pipe name**